khaors/geocompr/main.md

 A variable, which name is provided in the `col` argument, is represented by a color palette.
 The default color palette is specified in `tm_layout()`  (see section \@ref(layouts) to learn more), however it could be quickly changed using the `palette` argument.
 It expects a vector of colors or a new color palette name, which can be selected interactively with `tmaptools::palette_explorer()`.
-Decision about selected color palette should depend largely on the input data type and a map purpose.
+Selection of the color palette used should depend largely on the input data type and a map purpose.
 While this could be an uneasy decision to be made, we can give some advice.

 There are three main groups of color palettes - categorical, sequential and diverging (Figure \@ref(fig:colpal)), and each of them serves a different purpose.